c3cbot/legacy-c3cbot/README.md

 A bot that can be customized using plugins.
 Currently supports Facebook Messenger (using fca-unofficial, a repo forked from facebook-chat-api and maintained by me) and Discord (using discord.js)

 ## Install
 Install Node.JS (version 10 only; download link <a href="#Download">here</a>) and Git if you don't have one.
 If you're using Windows, you need to open command prompt and type this command:
 ```bash
 npm install -g windows-build-tools
 ```
-After that, download latest releases.
-Extract it then go to the directory where it extracted, then type:
+Download latest version (version 0.3.0, as of 09/02/2020) <a href="https://github.com/lequanglam/c3c/archive/0.3.0.zip">by clicking this</a>, and then extract it.
+Go to the directory where it extracted, then type:
 ```bash
 npm install
 ```